-CHARLESTON, SC (WCSC) - The public gets a chance to weigh-in on the midnight bar ordinance Thursday that's proposed for downtown Charleston's entertainment district.
+CHARLESTON, SC (WCSC) - Mayor Joe Riley emphasized the importance of maintaining high livability downtown during a Thursday public forum on a midnight bar ordinance proposed for downtown Charleston's entertainment business.

-The ordinance would affect future businesses spanning King street, from Broad to Poplar streets, and sections of Meeting and East Bay Streets.
+City officials have said that the ordinance would affect future businesses spanning King Street from Broad to Poplar streets, and sections of Meeting and East Bay Streets.

-After the public forum, revisions will be presented to the planning commission on August 20th.
+After the public forum on Thursday, revisions will be presented to the planning commission on August 20.